Skip to Content

 Make decorations or set up a crafting station at a mermaid themed birthday party with this coffee filter seashell, our coffee filter mermaid tail suncatcher, and our coffee filter starfish.
 They’ll make guests feel like they are hanging out under the sea!

-Seashell Coffee Filter Craft
+Benefits of Making a Seashell Coffee Filter Suncatcher

 Making these coffee filter seashell suncatchers provides coloring, tracing, cutting and gluing practice for preschool and kindergarten children.
 This helps them work on fine motor development which is important for things like writing.